Physics-50/Module-2/docs/week1.md

 We learned in the previous section that traveling waves of the same frequency, moving through the same material in opposite directions, can form a standing wave.
 This can happen for sound as well.

-The sinusoidal waves shown in the figure below represent the pattern of pressure variations in the air; they also looked exactly like the geometric shape of the string in our thought experiment above.
+The sinusoidal waves shown in the figure below represent the pattern of pressure variations in the air; they also look exactly like the geometric shape of the string in our thought experiment above.
 However, because sound waves are longitudinal, the actual motion of the air molecules looks geometrically a little different as shown in the figure below.

 <img class="wp-image-1520" src="https://www.physics.hmc.edu/~physics50/wp/wp-content/uploads/2018/08/standing-displacement-antinode-vert-cropped-4.gif" alt="" width="600" height="416" />